FermilabQuantumNetwork/CQNET-Interf/README.md

 * Adafruit_ADS1x15
 * mysql.connector

+You can look up the packages and their installation commands on pypi.org.

 ### Installation commands
 To install python packages, use:
 * `python -m pip install --user <package1> <package2> ...`